 - Mobility

 - Self-care activities

 - Cognitive function

 - Communication

-- Perceptual motor function
+- Speech / Language

 - Swallowing

-When you are referred to the Acute Rehabilitation Unit, an Admissions Coordinator will visit with you and conduct an assessment to determine if you meet the above criteria.
-If you do, you will be accepted for admission into the program.
+When you are referred to the Acute Rehabilitation Unit (ARU), an Admissions Nurse will visit with you and conduct an assessment to determine if you meet the above criteria.
 You and your caregivers are encouraged to tour the Acute Rehabilitation Unit prior to admission.